 The residences are all single level, and they are not crowded together.
 Sizes range from approximately 1,400 square feet to nearly 2,000 square feet with two to three bedrooms and two baths.
 All homes have an attached one or two car garage.
 Most residences have mature landscaping, a front or back porch, plantation shutters and a pitched roof.
 Exteriors are vinyl with wood trim.
 Streets meander so that traffic is minimal, ensuring quiet neighborhoods.

 Lawn services, powerwashing of all homes once a year and painting of wood exteriors every five years are covered by the HOA.
-Prices start in the low-$100,000 and top out in the low-to-mid-$200,000s.
+Prices start around $100,000 and top out in the mid-$200,000s.
 Please verify these prices with a Realtor as they may change.